 Pasadena City College

-UC Climate Stewards: Through the UC Division of Agriculture and Natural Resources and the California Naturalist Program, UC Climate Stewards for California Communities certification program is currently in its pilot phase.
-In collaboration with partners including formal and informal science institutions, we will deliver a public program that improves climate change literacy and civic engagement for community and ecosystem resilience throughout California.
+Through the UC Division of Agriculture and Natural Resources and the California Naturalist Program, UC Climate Stewards for California Communities certification program iwas piloted at PCC in 2020.
+In collaboration with partners including formal and informal science institutions, we deliver a public program that improves climate change literacy and civic engagement for community and ecosystem resilience throughout California.

 - Increase access to up-to-date and locally relevant climate science to improve climate literacy through a UC certification course for the public.